whitead/symd/README.md

 TODO/Thoughts
 -------------------------
-1. Implement Periodic boundaries
-2. Implement the Bussi-Parrinello thermostat
+1. Implement the Bussi-Parrinello thermostat
-3. I hate it, but I should go ahead and implement a non `n^2` force calculation at some point
+2. I hate it, but I should go ahead and implement a non `n^2` force calculation at some point
-4. Perhaps I should try implement that Hilbert curve dynamic R-Tree decomposition method for fun
+3. Perhaps I should try implement that Hilbert curve dynamic R-Tree decomposition method for fun
-5. Try those prior belief molecular dynamics equations I wrote down on that paper I lost in my office
+4. Try those prior belief molecular dynamics equations I wrote down on that paper I lost in my office